 1. Choosing the Right Embedding Models

-Embedding models translate different data types (text, images, audio) into numerical formats that machines can process.
+Embedding models translate different data types (such as text, images, and audio) into numerical formats that machines can process.
 Selecting the appropriate models ensures accurate representation and compatibility across modalities.
 Key considerations include:

-- Multimodal embeddings: Opt for unified models like FLAVA for seamless data integration.
+Multimodal embeddings: Opt for unified models, such as FLAVA, for seamless data integration .

 2. Vector Database Selection